 The fair value of stock-based awards is recognized as compensation expense on a straight-line basis over the requisite service period of the awards within SG&A expenses on the accompanying Consolidated Statements of Comprehensive Income (Loss).
 The fair value of stock options is determined using the Black-Scholes option pricing model.
 Determining the fair value of options at the grant date requires judgment, including estimating the expected term that stock options will be outstanding prior to exercise and the associated volatility.
+Additionally, while not historically, currently or expected to be applicable to the Company, in the event that the Company is issuing share-based awards prior to the release of material nonpublic information, the Company will consider whether observable market prices need to be adjusted in determining the current price input for the awards.
 Prior to the Company's initial public offering, the absence of an active market for the Company's common stock required the Company's board of directors to determine the fair value of its common stock for purposes of granting stock options.
 The Company obtained contemporaneous third-party valuations to assist the board of directors in determining the fair value of the Company's common stock.
 Following the listing of the Company's common stock on Nasdaq, it is not necessary to determine the fair value of its common stock, as its shares are traded in the public market.
 See Notes to Consolidated Financial Statements, Note 10-Stock-Based Compensation for further details.